zac-heisey/murray-lampert/_featured-projects/cripe-del-cerro.md

 - Family Room
 - Kitchen
 - Outdoor Living Space
-project_overiew: "<p>Del Cerro is a community of spacious mid-century ranch homes that were built in the 1950s and 1960s, across the freeway from San Diego State University.
+project-overview: "<p>Del Cerro is a community of spacious mid-century ranch homes that were built in the 1950s and 1960s, across the freeway from San Diego State University.
 After living in the home for 20 years and raising their kids, the owners decided it was time for a change.
 But they loved the location and didn't want to